marataj/strf_hint/README.md

 ## Contribution
-In case of any bugs found or ideas feel free to contribute this repository.
+In case of any bugs found or ideas feel free to contribute to this repository.
 Issues and PR are welcome.

 ## License
 [MIT LICENSE](https://opensource.org/license/mit/)